 What's happening in Limehouse?

-30 Limehouse residents attended the Limehouse Ward Safe Neighbourhood Team (SNT) walkabout on Monday, 13 May.
+In May, 30 Limehouse residents and delegates from public houseing associations and Tower Hamlets Council attended the Limehouse Ward Safe Neighbourhood Team (SNT) walkabout.
 Met Police SNT George Norteye led the group through neighbourhoods in Limehouse where Anti Social Behaviour (ASB) and drugs related crimes have been observed.
 During the walkabout, George fielded questions on CCTV camera use, patrols and Met crime statistics.
-Attendees from Tower Hamlets council and private and public housing associations provided information on activities that are in progress and guidance on how to help reduce instances of ASB and crime.
+Since the Walkabout a number of initiatives are in progress both from the Council and the LImehouse Community Forum.

-The Limehouse Community Forum was established in the Spring of 2005 to address three concerns that residents had; crime, poor street lighting and CCTV along Narrow Street.
+The LCF was established in the Spring of 2005 to address three concerns that residents had; crime, poor street lighting and CCTV along Narrow Street.
 The founding members of the forum were representatives of some of our local housing estates and residential blocks.
-Our constitution was agreed in July and membership was redefined and opened to any "development", an expansion which would grant admission to businesses, institutions and other local bodies.
+Our constitution was agreed in July 2005 and membership was redefined and opened to any "development" - an expansion which would grant admission to businesses, institutions and other local bodies.

-Since that time the forum has successfully worked to increase membership, and has reached out to form partnerships with a wide range of associated organisations and groups, allowing our Limehouse community to have a rather loud voice within and beyond our local authority.
+Since that time the forum has successfully worked to increase membership and has reached out to form partnerships with a wide range of associated organisations and groups.
+This has allowed our Limehouse community to have a rather loud voice within and beyond our local authority.
 Activities have included expanding the local heath facilities, preserving neighbourhood youth services, mediating disputes, growing local amenities such as the Basin Market & PopUp Cinema and improving the quality of life in Limehouse.

 In 2012 the LCF successfully lobbied the Boundary Commission to alter the size of our ward, matching those as defined in the LCF constitution.
 In 2013, the LCF applied to become a Neighbourhood Planning Forum and has now been so designated.
 The Limehouse Neighbourhood Planning Forum has the responsibility to produce a local plan which will have the strength of planning law, within our community

-Please explore our website and have a look at what we do, come to a meeting or join us; ask some questions or suggest some answers.
+Please explore our website and have a look at what we do.
+Come to one of our meetings where you can identify local issues, ask questions and suggest answers.
 The value of a community is based upon our choosing to take part in that community.
 Limehouse matters.
-We can all add value, we can all make things better for ourselves and our neighbours.
-Take part today.
+We can all add value making things better for ourselves and our neighbours.
+Take part today by registering.
+You will find a registration line at the top right corner of this page

 Limehouse Community Forum